What does a grant writer do?

 - Understand that it’s not enough to have writing skills to become a grant writer.

 - It helps to have industry experience.
-For example, if you are a nurse, it might be fairly easy to break into medical grant writing.
+For example, if you are a nurse and want to quit your nursing job, it might be fairly easy to break into medical grant writing.
 Even if you don’t have grant writing experience, your medical experience might make you the ideal candidate for the job.

 - If you have no previous experience, get a part-time grant writing job or volunteer with an organization as a grant writer.